ItzzAlexId/ALEX-MD/README.md

 </P>

-Contributions to RCD-Md are welcome!
+Contributions to ALEX-Md are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

 ## License

-The RCD-MD is released.
+The ALEX-MD is released.

 Enjoy the diverse features of the RCD-MD  to enhance your conversations and make your WhatsApp experience more interesting!